AlexandreKnot/nog-cms/content/text/tab-dev:tab-2-text.md

   Every Rule has its own URL.
 Use it as a REST API.

   Once developed, publish it with a 1-click button.
-No need for complex cli.
+No need for complex CLI.
   Evolve it by creating and publishing new versions.